MicrosoftDocs/architecture-center/docs/solution-ideas/articles/sync-framework-metadata-ingestion-content.md

 ## Scenario details

-This entire process is fully idempotent, which means that re-triggering the process from any step is enough to make the system eventually consistent.
+This entire process is fully idempotent, which means that retriggering the process from any step is enough to make the system eventually consistent.
 For more information about using Event Hubs with Azure Functions, see [Integrate Event Hubs with serverless functions on Azure](../../serverless/event-hubs-functions/event-hubs-functions.yml).

 This architecture is also highly scalable: